 In terms of an industrial perspective, the health care industry remains one of the authority's primary focuses, with commercial bribery being one of the most common investigations taking place at the moment.
-In 2019 and 2020, a series of policies and working plans were issued by various authorities including the State Council, the National Health Commission the Administration for Market Regulation ("SAMR"), the Ministry of Public Security, etc., announcing joint enforcement actions against commercial bribery in healthcare industry.
+So far a series of policies and working plans have been issued by various authorities including the State Council, the National Health Commission, the State Administration for Market Regulation ("SAMR"), the Ministry of Public Security, etc., announcing joint enforcement actions against commercial bribery in healthcare industry.
 Other industries such as automobile, fast moving consumer goods, telecommunications, and financial industries are also among the target list of the recent enforcement trend.